adelmassimo/ContactManager/README.md

 ![Xcode Design bulder](https://raw.githubusercontent.com/adelmassimo/ContactManager/master/redameImg/storyboard.png)

-### Step1: improve Persistence
+### Step1: Improve Persistence
-The first step was create Contact and ContactsBook classes and improve persistence of a single contacts, this using the UsersDefault strategy, clearly explained in [this Apple tutorial](https://developer.apple.com/documentation/foundation/userdefaults)
+The first step was create Contact and ContactsBook classes and improve persistence of a single contacts, this using the UsersDefault strategy, clearly explained in [this tutorial](https://developer.apple.com/documentation/foundation/userdefaults).

+### Step2: Design and link View
+The principal purpose was to define alle the elements needed to represent the contacts (i.e. a TableView and some Buttons).
+Once definied, these elements are linked to the class ViewController to add behavior.
+Some refiniments, like windows transparency was reached following [link this tutorial](https://developer.apple.com/documentation/appkit/nsvisualeffectview)

 ![First launch](https://raw.githubusercontent.com/adelmassimo/ContactManager/master/redameImg/start.png)